dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/asynchronous-fsharp-workflows-in-nancyfx.md

 If you are building a Nancy application in F# then you might also be interested in [Fancy](https://github.com/simonhdickson/Fancy) or Tiny Blue Robots' [blog post](http://tinybluerobots.github.io/fsharp/2015/03/17/nancy-fsharp.html), where both show some neat tricks on how to make Nancy feel a bit more functional.

-With this I am going back to some more F# work and wish everyone a [happy F# day](https://fsharpforfunandprofit.com/posts/happy-fsharp-day/)!
+With this I am going back to my F# work and wish everyone a [happy F# day](https://fsharpforfunandprofit.com/posts/happy-fsharp-day/)!